timboettiger/action-replay-mk-iii/deadc0de-mortal-combat-uk.md

 ; 8F 42 00 7E       ; Opcode and address for STA Absolute Long
     STA $7E0042             ; 8F 42 00 7E: STA Absolute Long
-                            ; Stores accumulator at address $7E0042
+                            ; Stores the incremented accumulator value back at $7E0042

 ; C2 30             ; Opcode and operand for REP #imm8
     REP #$30                ; C2 30: REP #$30
-                            ; Resets bits 4 and 5 (sets accumulator and index to 16-bit mode)
+                            ; Resets bits 4 and 5 of the status register (switches accumulator and index to 16-bit mode)

 ; FA                ; Opcode for PLX
-    PLX                     ; FA: PLX (Pull X Register) ; Pulls the X register from the stack
+    PLX                     ; FA: PLX (Pull X Register) ; Restores the X register from the stack

 ; 7A                ; Opcode for PLY
-    PLY                     ; 7A: PLY (Pull Y Register) ; Pulls the Y register from the stack
+    PLY                     ; 7A: PLY (Pull Y Register) ; Restores the Y register from the stack

 ; 68                ; Opcode for PLA
     PLA                     ; 68: PLA (Pull Accumulator)
-                            ; Pulls the accumulator from the stack
+                            ; Restores the accumulator from the stack

 ; 28                ; Opcode for PLP
-    PLP                     ; 28: PLP (Pull Processor Status) ; Restores the processor status from the stack
+    PLP                     ; 28: PLP (Pull Processor Status) ; Restores the processor status register from the stack

-; 5C EA FE 80       ; Opcode and address for JML instruction
+; 5C EA FE 80       ; Opcode and address for JML Absolute Long
-    JML $80FEEA             ; 5C EA FE 80: JML Absolute Long
+    JML $80FEEA             ; 5C EA FE 80: JML (Jump Long)
-                            ; Opcode 5C: JML (Jump Long)
-                            ; Address: EA FE 80 (little-endian), which is $80FEEA
-                            ; Jumps to the long address $80FEEA
+                            ; Jumps to address $80FEEA in the program

-; 00                ; Opcode for BRK
+; EA                ; Opcode for NOP
-    BRK                     ; 00: BRK (Break)
-                            ; Causes a software interrupt or breakpoint
+    NOP                     ; EA: NOP (No Operation)
+                            ; Placeholder instruction, does nothing
 ```